Advantages and Disadvantages of Flat Roofs

 All 4 types of flat roofing systems can cost €250 to €350 per/square foot, prices do vary according to region and size of the roof.
 Flat roofs usually come with a 10 to 25 year warranty but the roofs can last up to 30 years if properly installed and maintained.

-Built-Up Roof or Hot Tar flat roofing
+Built-Up Roof or Hot Tar flat roofing similar to roads

 The traditional hot tar and gravel roof is built from three or more plies of waterproof material alternated with hot tar and ballasted by a layer of smooth river stone.
 Once made of tar paper, these types of roofs gradually are using more-advanced materials such as fiberglass membranes.